 But you must have gotten along?

 You know, it’s funny.
 He gave me the ring, I never told grandma.
-But he gave me the ring he told me to wear it.
-The engagement ring or whatever it was.
-But I asked him to talk to, or show it to Grandma and Grandpa, he wouldn’t do it.
+But he gave me the engagement ring and he told me to wear it.
+But I asked him to talk to, or show it to Grandma and Grandpa, but he wouldn’t do it.
 So I should’ve known then that he’s a stubborn, hard man to deal with.
-If I know now–but at that time, I didn’t know what to do.
+But at that time, I didn’t know what to do.

-So when Grandma and Grandpa had a rock club, still continuing from Heart Mountain?
-People were gathering at our house.
-Oh, it wasn’t the rock club, it was a church prayer meeting.
-And I had the ring hidden because he gave it to me to wear it, and I said it’s not for me to wear it like without making arrangements with my parents.
-So I wouldn’t wear it, so I had it hidden in a drawer in my bedroom.
+So when Grandma and Grandpa had a church prayer meeting gathering at our house, I had the ring hidden because he gave it to me to wear it.
+I said it’s not for me to wear it without making arrangements with my parents.
+So I wouldn’t wear it, and I had it hidden in a drawer in my bedroom.
 But then one day he said his friend from Chicago was coming to visit him there [at Lily’s parents’ house].
 And he told him about the engagement kind of thing.
 But I said, you got to talk to my parents.
-I didn’t know what to do I was caught in-between.
+I didn’t know what to do, I was caught in-between.
 But, I got the ring and put it on myself that night because the church people were all there.
 And they met every week, or every other week, and on that particular night, it was at my mother’s house.
 And I put the ring on, just to please him because he told his friend that he got engaged.
-So put it on, and the unfortunate thing was, Mrs. Kagiwara one of the church members noticed the ring on my hand but my parents didn’t know anything about it.
+The unfortunate thing was, Mrs. Kagiwara one of the church members noticed the ring on my hand but my parents didn’t know anything about it.
 It was an embarrassing thing.

 Adina: It was quite scandalous, huh?

 Yeah, I just felt I didn’t know what to do, but I didn’t want to upset him.
 But he said, ‘It’s none of their business’, kind of thing.
 I should have known then, if he said it’s none of their business, but his friend is coming to see him there.
-I learned from that then, that you can’t–you know, I’m too naive.
+I learned from that there — but I’m too naive.
 And it was too late.
 Church member goes and congratulates my parents.

 They didn’t know.